osama-mahmoud-h/Sorting-Algorithms-visualizer/README.md

 # Sorting-Algorithms-visualizer
-this is basic visualizer for sorting algo, note:this is not final project , i will add more fix
+this is basic visualizer for sorting algo, note:this is not final project , i will add more fix you can see preview from here=>